EricSamsonCarto/LandSurfaceTemperature_Landsat8/README.md

 </div>

 <br>
+<b>Update 11/15/2022</b>: This script tool only currently works with: Landsat Collection 2 Level-1 Product Bundle.
+Level-2 bundles will not work correctly at the moment. <br>

   Description: This script estimates the LST and the NDISI of a user's inputted Landsat 8 Bands, with optional outputs of NDVI and MNDWI.
   It only works for Landsat 8 bands.
 The tool requires a full path to